douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * forpasi - to pass away, to die
 * forpelado - expulsion
 * forpreni - to take away
-* forsendi - to send away
+* forsendi - to dismiss, to send away
 * forta - strong
 * forte - strongly
 * fortikaĵo - fortress